Employee stock option plans: the complete startup guide

 Benefits of an employee stock option plan

 Attracting talent.
 It’s no secret that cash can be tight for startups, which makes it hard to pay top dollar for talent.
-Using an ESOP, start-ups can offer tasty equity incentives to top-up slightly lower remuneration packages.
-The same applies for attracting experienced advisors and developers at an early stage.
-Knock their socks off with your idea, pay them in Options.
+Using an ESOP, start-ups can offer tasty equity compensation to top-up slightly lower remuneration packages.
+The same applies for compensating startup advisors and developers at an early stage.
+Knock their socks off with your idea, pay them in equity compensation.

 Retaining talent.
 It’s hard to attract top talent and even harder to keep it.
-Options are usually subject to Vesting, which encourages sticking with a company until the OptionsVest.
+Stock options are usually subject to vesting, which encourages sticking with a company until the stock options vest.
 That’s why it’s often called “sweat equity” – team members need to put in the blood, sweat and tears in order to eat their cake.

 Salary top-ups.
 Tough times can often mean a company has to reduce staff salaries.
-To keep employee morale up (and the staff around), you can use an ESOP to ‘top-up’ paycuts with proportionate equity.
+To keep employee morale up (and the staff around), you can use equity compensation to ‘top-up’ paycuts with proportionate equity.

 Incentivization.
 Potential ownership of a slice of the company means employees start thinking like business owners.
-It’s common to see a spike in collaboration, productivity, and innovation when ESOPs are incentivizing the team.
+It’s common to see a spike in collaboration, productivity, and innovation when employee stock options and other equity compensation are incentivizing the team.
 One cake, shared goals.

 Tax benefits.
-In many countries, start-ups and their employees are eligible to receive substantial tax concessions when implementing ESOPs.
+In many countries, start-ups and their employees are eligible to receive substantial tax concessions when implementing employee stock options.
 For more information about the tax benefits in your specific country, please get in touch with our expert legal partners and enjoy special Cake fixed-fees.

 Glossary